 Overview

-We're committed to ensuring Indigenous women, girls and two spirit (2S+) people are treated with dignity and respect and live in safety and security, free from violence.
+We are committed to ensuring Indigenous women, girls and 2S+ people are treated with dignity and respect and live in safety and security, free from violence.

-The Alberta Missing and Murdered Indigenous Women and Girls (MMIWG) Roadmap will guide government initiatives, and a new Premier's Council on MMIWG will inform and track the progress of our actions.
+The Alberta Missing and Murdered Indigenous Women and Girls (MMIWG) Roadmap will guide government initiatives, and a new Premier's Council on Missing and Murdered Indigenous Women, Girls and Two Spirit Plus People (Premier’s Council on MMIWG2S+) will inform and track the progress of our actions.

 Some government actions on this page include initiatives that support additional groups as well as Indigenous women, girls and 2S+ people and apply to issues broader than violence.
 Specific actions to reduce violence against Indigenous women, girls and 2S+ people will be added to the list as work continues.